-The following policy has been created to establish guidelines for use of social media sites controlled by OECU and its employees.
-This includes sites such as Facebook, Twitter, MySpace, LinkedIn, and Youtube to name a few and refers to not only the social media accounts of OECU but also to the posts of employees on their own or others’ accounts should the content relate to OECU.
+The following policy has been created to establish guidelines for use of social media sites controlled by Oklahoma Educators Credit Union and its employees.
+This includes sites such as Facebook, Twitter, MySpace, LinkedIn, and YouTube to name a few, and refers to not only the social media accounts of OECU, but also to the posts of employees on their own or others’ accounts should the content relate to OECU.

-- Bullying, personal attacks, offensive language, discrimination or any comments that may drive others away from participating in the discussion.
+- Advertising or off topic material that does not present the credit union in a professional manner.
+Bullying, personal attacks, offensive language, discrimination or any comments that may drive others away from participating in the discussion.
 This does not include civilized disagreement.

 - Any posting that violates any local, state, federal, or international law including copyright infringement.